sharpzeb/bootcamp/01-Class-Content/12-MySQL/02-Homework/README.md

 * A video demonstrating the entirety of the app's functionality

 - - -
-© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
-Confidential and Proprietary.
+© 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.